seakun/blog_source/content/articles/blogging_tools.md

 Title: Blogging Tools
 Author: Sean Kung
 Date: 2020-06-06 10:00
-Category: blogging
+Category: posts
 Tags: python, markdown, pelican
-Slug: blogging-tools-post
+Slug: tools-post

-This post was brought to you by:
+The following tools were used to create this website:

 Python: